 If the HWLL wind integration level is assumed to be 30%, divide HWLL wind level by 0.3 to get total generation for HWLL case, which is an approximation from 1.b.ii. above.

-Set HWLL total load level to total generation determined in 3.b. above.
-Apply ratio from solved MIN case to determine area load level and losses.
+Set HWLL total load level to total generation determined in 4.c.ii. above.
+Apply ratio from solved MIN case to determine the load level and losses for each area in the case.
 Each entity will provide load profiles to match their portion of the total load level for HWLL case.
 These load levels will remain constant and will only be updated during the case building process.

 SSWG members shall be able to review and suggest changes to the generation dispatch based on historical information.